arun-curriculum/Programming-For-Non-Programmers/day_2/README.md

 Bonus: Solve the algorithm with a JavaScript function.
 You will have to look up [if-else statements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) to accomplish this.

 P.S.
-The JavaScript function [indexOf](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) if off-limits for this exercise!
+The JavaScript function [indexOf](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) is off-limits for this exercise!

 ## Installation
 - Install [Node JS](http://nodejs.org/)